-Net neutrality is the principle that individuals should be free to access all content and applications equally, regardless of the source, without Internet service providers discriminating against specific online services or websites.
+Net neutrality is the principle that individuals should be free to access all content and applications equally, regardless of the source, without Internet Service Providers discriminating against specific online services or websites.
 In other words, it is the principle that the company that connects you to the internet does not get to control what you do on the internet.

-Without net neutrality rules in place, ISPs can prevent users from visiting some websites, provide slower speeds for services like Netflix and Hulu, or even redirect users from one website to a competing website.
+Without net neutrality rules in place, ISPs like Verizon and Comcast can prevent users from visiting some websites, provide slower speeds for services like Netflix and Hulu, or even redirect users from one website to a competing website.
 Net neutrality rules prevent this by requiring ISPs to connect users to all lawful content on the internet equally, without giving preferential treatment to certain sites or services.

 In the absence of net neutrality, companies can buy priority access to ISP customers.
 Larger, wealthier companies like Google or Facebook can pay ISPs to provide faster, more reliable access to their websites than to potential competitors.
 This could deter innovative start-up services that are unable to purchase priority access from the ISPs.
 Also, if ISPs can charge online services to connect to consumers, consumers would ultimately bear these additional costs (for example, on their monthly Netflix bill or in the cost of products from a local online store).

-In January 2014, as a result of a Verizon lawsuit, the DC District Court struck down the FCC’s net neutrality rules.
+In January 2014, as a result of a Verizon lawsuit, the D.C.
+District Court struck down the FCC’s net neutrality rules.
 While the Court made clear that the FCC has authority over internet access generally, it found that the open internet rules specifically were built on a flawed legal foundation.
 The decision left it open for the FCC to decide what to do next to reestablish net neutrality.

 Here are the PK experts on this issue: